thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 - 6: describe and create a callback

 ### 1: What's Scope?
-In the most simpliest of terms, scope is about variable accessibility.
+In the most simplest of terms, scope is about variable accessibility.
 Depending on which scope a variable is defined, it may be accessible or inaccessible in another scope.
 The key to understanding scope with JavaScript is functions.
 A scope should be thought of as the list of variables and functions the program has access to at any given moment.
 Depending on the scope that the current line is being executed within, a different set of variables and functions could be available in that scope.

 There are two classes of scope in JavaScript: